 Lab 2 – Call HTTP & OpenAPI services

-Add an HTTP call to a secured endpoint.
+• Add an HTTP task to your workflow to call that secured endpoint.

 quarkus.flow.http.client.connect-timeout=5000